-How to use NVIDIA[®] GeForce Experience[TM]:
+How to use NVIDIA[®] GeForce ExperienceTM:

-- 1. Click GeForce Experience in the Apps view. - 2.
+- 1. Click GeForce Experience in All apps. - 2.
 Under the Preferences tab, click Games -> Check now. - If the supported games by NVIDIA GeForce Experience are installed, the games are listed in the Games tab.
 Select the game you want to optimize. - 4.
 Click the Optimize button to optimize the game. - 5.
 Click the Launch Game button to start the game.